 I was born in Alabama — and even though I say “y’all” and “fixin’ to” (and know what “bless yore heart” REALLY means), I’m kind of a fake southerner.
-You see, my folks had parented 3 kids amid the Birmingham race riots of the early 60s in one of the country’s worst school systems.
-They weren’t particularly excited to have me experience the same upbringing a decade and a half later — so (for no other reason than we’d vacationed there and my father liked fishing), we moved to South Florida when I turned 4.
-I spent 100-degree summers minus A/C, burned every time I set foot outside, came to accept sand in my crotch as a functional inevitability — and grew up talking like a snowbird.
-I’ve been mistaken for Canadian (which I take as a compliment).
-But I draw the line at Dubuque or DesMoines — when folks ask what part of the Midwest my accent-less self is from, that’s when I pull out the really thick twang.
-(I can still sound like a hillbilly if I need to!)
+My folks had parented three kids amid the Birmingham race riots of the early 60s in one of the country’s worst school systems.
+Not particularly excited to have me experience the same upbringing a decade-and-a-half later, they (for no other reason than we’d vacationed there and my father liked fishing), moved me to the gulf coast of Florida when I turned four.

 So I went home and (at the tender age of 26) had my first nervous breakdown — I spent the weekend eating chocolate, drinking red wine, watching Lifetime women-in-jeopardy movies, and wondering what the hell I wanted to be when I grew up THIS time around.
 (Mid-life crises ain’t just for half-centenarians — they’re incredibly cathartic at any age.
 I’ve experienced several not-yet-menopausal meltdowns, and found each to be tremendously beneficial.
 In fact, I plan to have a few more before I’m done!)